Parent Handbook

 Drive-Thru Drop Off

-• Drive through entrance is on the West driveway.
+- Drive through the entrance on the West driveway.
 Exit at the East driveway.
 Center driveways are closed.

 Park and Walk